jtaub/koroutines/README.md

 to use the
 default [virtual thread per task executor](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/Executors.html#newVirtualThreadPerTaskExecutor()).

-For example, amybe you want to run tasks one at a time in a predictable order:
+For example, maybe you want to run tasks one at a time in a predictable order:
 ```kotlin
 val taskQueue = Executors.newSingleThreadExecutor()